Sul-iac/BeurartVST/README.md

 ## Introduction
 BeurartVST began life as the software front‑end for a hybrid tube preamp.
 The plug‑in exposes the preamp’s analog parameters—power supply voltage and tube gain—so they can be automated, saved in presets and recalled directly from a DAW.
 Because the physical unit is discontinued, this repository now serves as a technical reference and a starting point for other hardware‑in‑the‑loop projects.
-Other files, such has the source code of the inital micro controller will not be shared in this repo.
+**Other files, such has the source code of the inital micro controller will not be shared in this repo**.
 You may ask it if you want by contacting me, and I will answer to all your questions with pleasure.
 ## Technical Overview
 - **JUCE framework** – Provides the GUI, plug‑in shell and parameter management (Windows build).
 - **VST3 format** – Loads in any VST3‑compatible DAW; no DSP processing is done in software—the plug‑in is purely a control surface.